svaarala/duktape/doc/buffers.rst

 -------------------------------------------

 Currently not supported.
 Neutering an ArrayBuffer must also affect all views referencing that ArrayBuffer.
-Because duk_hbufferobject has a direct duk_hbuffer pointer (not a pointer to ArrayBuffer which is stored as .buffer) the neutering cannot be implemented by replacing the duk_hbuffer pointer with zero, as that wouldn't affect all the shared views.
+Because duk_hbufobj has a direct duk_hbuffer pointer (not a pointer to ArrayBuffer which is stored as .buffer) the neutering cannot be implemented by replacing the duk_hbuffer pointer with zero, as that wouldn't affect all the shared views.

 Instead, neutering probably needs to be implemented at the plain buffer level;
 for example, by adding a "neutered" flag to duk_hbuffer.
 A dynamic buffer can